Let’s have some spotlight, shall we?

 I am an avid reader since my teens and I believe in reading anything regardless of whether it is a new/old/borrowed/bought book, a kindle, a mobile, a torn newspaper or even if it’s on your t-shirt.
 Yes, I read anything and everything simply because I can’t help it.

-However, as years passed by, the blog world changed so much that I didn’t really connect with a lot of aspects to it like writing for marketing campaigns poorly disguised as writing contests, writing communities that were about nothing other than shameless self-promotion and writing to attract traffic to the blog even if it is mindless comments and equally mindless replies to those comments.
-I tried my hand at each of these and realized how absurd it is.
-So that’s when I took a break for a few months from blogging, cleared my head, drew inspiration from like-minded bloggers like Cookie Crumbs Inc. and took a snap decision.
+However, as years passed by, the blogging world changed so much that I didn’t really connect with a lot of aspects to it like writing for marketing campaigns poorly disguised as writing contests, writing communities that were about nothing other than shameless self-promotion and writing to attract traffic to the blog even if it is mindless comments and equally mindless replies to those comments.
+I understand that there are people out there who build a living out of blogs and that’s what they truly want to do.
+I even tried my hand at each of these to see what it’s all about.
+But soon I realized that’s not what I want in writing and that it will never last for me that way.
+So that’s when I took a break for a few months from blogging, cleared my head, drew inspiration from few like-minded bloggers and took a snap decision.
 I unpublished my blog page on Facebook and disabled comments on the site.
-That way, the only thing that will motivate me to write here as and when I want to, is the urge to write about something.
+The only thing that should motivate me to write is the urge to write about something.

-I write whenever I want to at Reflections and share some or all of them on my timelines in social media at my own whim.
+I write at Reflections and share some or all of them on my timelines in social media at my own whim.
 If you are interested, you can subscribe to this blog using the widget on the right pane of my blog page.
 I don’t do ads and commercialism in this space.
-Also, I don’t like personal blogs that are mixed with commercial intents.
-If you wanna know why, read this.

 If you want to talk to me about any feedback, you can mail me at keirthana[dot]psg[at]gmail[dot]com.